ArEnSc/arensc.github.io/_posts/2020-05-19-ObjectOrientatedCore-FunctionalShell.md

 In this code bite, we are going to discuss how to manage Object state and how to manage it, through immutability, and by using pure functions through two specific types of functions, member functions, free functions to reduce cognitive load.

-What is a pure function ?
+What is a pure function?
 In an object oriented programming context, it is a function that does not modify self, and or its inputs are immutable.
 In general, it’s a function that does not create run time side effects through write operations.
 The function also must produce a value from the function via return in the sync case that is it must.
 In the async case the mechanism to return a value, can be via either a call back, a then able promise like mechanism, a parallel in touch bistros case, or a flat mappable observable in the rx case.

 Why should we have pure functions in our code base?
 Pure functions are functions that are deterministic meaning they are easy to test, they make guarantees that they do not change the state at the scope they are used in, they guarantee that there is no read write relationship, between the function scope and the rest of the object or even the object variables entering the function.